CFWosh2025/CFWosh2025.github.io/index.markdown

 The co-chairs:
  - Davide Schiavone, EPFL, Switzerland
  - Angelo Garofalo, ETH Zurich, Switzerland
- - Alessio Burello, Polytechnic of Turin, Italy
+ - Alessio Burrello, Polytechnic of Turin, Italy
  - Alfonso Rodriguez, UPM, Spain

 For more information or any questions, please contact us.